 - A doctor will carry out a physical examination of the spine, ribs, hips, and shoulders.

 - With the aid of a tool called an inclinometer, or scoliometer, the doctor can measure the degree of the curve.

 - The patient may be referred to an orthopedic specialist.

-- Imaging scans such as x-rays, CT scans and MRIs can help assess the shape, direction, location, and angle of the curve.
+- Imaging scans such as x-rays, CT scans, and MRIs can help assess the curve’s shape, direction, location, and angle.

 Scoliosis Treatment Options

-- Curve Position: A curve that is is located in the center part of the spine is more likely to get worse compared with curves in the lower or upper section.
+- Curve Position: A curve located in the center part of the spine is more likely to worsen than curves in the lower or upper section.

 - Curve Severity: The larger the curve, the greater the risk of it worsening over time.
 S-shaped curves, also called “double curves,” tend to worsen over time.
 C-shaped curves are less likely to worsen.